 Start with Google Scholar.
 Use it to find scholarly literature such as publications, articles, dissertations, books, and journals containing valuable information on a given subject matter.
 You can find most of it in a PDF format, download it and find the information you’re looking for.

 In addition, use other digital libraries you can get access to, to find even more academic journals, handbooks and valuable sources of information.
+You can find numerous resources at your local library or in your nearest college or university library.

 Remember, when using any of these sources, you need to pay attention to: